 - Some cats may develop skin conditions, including lumps and bumps, itching, redness, and swelling.

 As you can see, many of these symptoms are similar to that of a cat cold or flu, but shouldn’t include fever or loss of appetite.
 While extremely irritating to your cat, he shouldn’t appear unwell.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 Hay fever will be suspected if there is a history of seasonal rhinitis.

 Minimising contact with the allergen is the main goal as well as controlling symptoms.
-Obviously, it is not always easy to avoid exposure to pollens.
+It is not always easy to avoid exposure to pollens.
 Keeping windows shut, use air filters, regularly dust can reduce exposure.

 Keeping your cat indoors as much as possible during high pollen season.
 Pollen counts are at their highest from dawn to around mid-morning.

-Medicated shampoos and conditioners can be used to clean the coat of pollens, reducing the amount that is inhaled and ingested during grooming.
-This can also help to soothe inflamed and itchy skin.
+Medicated shampoos and conditioners can be used to clean the coat of pollens, to reduce the amount that the cat will inhale or ingest when it grooms which can also help to soothe inflamed and itchy skin.

 Antihistamines are medications which block the effects of histamines and may be prescribed to offer relief to your cat.
-These medications are the same type that is used to treat allergies in humans.
 However, it is vital you speak to your veterinarian about the appropriate antihistamine to use as not all are suitable, particularly if your cat has an underlying medical condition.